JoyZadan/shop-kbeauty/README.md

 <br/>

 What came out of this research is the need to classify the products into the following categorization:
+* Main Categories
+* Categories
+* Subcategories

 ![Product Categorization Tree](./documentation/diagrams/product-categorization-tree.png)

+Having these in place help to future-proof the site for the addition of more products such as makeup (Main Category) lines that can then be further categorized into face, eye and lip (Categories) and foundation, concealer, blush, etc (Subcategories of the face category), etc.

+When we get to the Product Detail page, the power of grouping together the site's products into these hierarchical categories is evidenced by the display of tailored related products based on the subcategory of the current item that a potential or current customer is browsing.

 ## **Stock Keeping Unit (SKU) Architecture**
 To mimic the needs of a real ecommerce shop to have a SKU architecture in place in order to keep track of a product, Shop K-Beauty's product SKUs have been designed to conform with both the Stock Inventory and Pick and Pack Fulfillment best practices.